 Tomorrow, you hope to hold a terminal degree in advanced practice nursing.
 You’ll have the tools and knowledge to practice at the top of the profession, to be a leader and specialist in your field.
 You’ll have the skills and experience to make a meaningful impact on the state of healthcare in your practice area that could improve the delivery of care in your community and beyond.

 Today, though, as COVID-19 infected patients come streaming into ERs around the country, you’re being called in to an urgent and unprecedented situation where lives hang in the balance.
 Hospitals around the country are desperate for nurses.
 ICU beds are close to maxing out in a dozen states, and may well be overflowing in every state within the next month.
-Front-line healthcare professionals are working night and day.
+Front-line healthcare professionals are battling burnout.
 Many hospitals are running shorthanded as exposed clinicians are falling sick themselves or being quarantined.
 Every single nurse matters right now.

-Depending on your personal situation, experience, and college, it may be a difficult choice to have to make between continuing your classes or donning a mask and respirator and entering the fight… Or, as someone who became a nurse in the first place to save lives, it may be no choice at all.
+Depending on your personal situation, experience, and college, it may be a difficult choice to have to make between continuing your classes or donning full PPE and entering the fight… Or, as someone who became a nurse in the first place to save lives, it may be no choice at all.

 While most of the world is swept up in events beyond our control, your chosen profession offers you the gift of action in a time when most of us are helpless… whether you choose to care for those stricken by COVID-19 today, or continue your education for the benefit of the patients of tomorrow.